Philippe de Vomécourt: Return to France

 In England, Vomécourt was commissioned as a Major and given a few weeks training.
 He returned to France by Westland Lysander airplane on the night of April 9/10, 1944 landing near Châteauroux.
 He had a new code name Antoine and a work name of "St. Paul," St. Paul being the name of one of the prisons where he had been incarcerated.
 With his team he undertook a number of sabotage missions.
 One of the most noteworthy was the coordination of an air attack on a German arsenal named Michenon near the town of Salbris on May 7.
 Vomécourt's intelligence enabled the Royal Air Force (RAF) to bomb the arsenal while trains loaded with munitions were present.
 His men blew up bridges and destroyed railroads to isolate the arsenal.
 He also notified French workers in advance of the bombing to stay away from the arsenal.
 The bombing was successful in destroying much of the arsenal.

-Five RAF bombers where shot down by the Germans during the raid and Vomécourt's men rescued the survivors and got them on their way toward safety in neutral Spain via escape lines.
+Seven RAF Lancasters were shot down by the Germans during the raid and Vomécourt's men rescued some of the survivors and got them on their way toward safety in neutral Spain via escape lines.
 Vomécourt's sabotage activities were not without casualties to his subordinates.
 His overworked wireless operator, Muriel Byck died in May 1944 of meningitis and his second-in-command, Polish-born Stanislaw Makowski, died after being captured and tortured by the Germans in August 1944.